Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 ### 6.b: Change configuration file

-The easiest way to edit the configuration is with SFTP software, such as CyberDuck or WinSCP.
-CyberDuck works with Windows and Mac computers, whereas WinSCP only works with Windows computers.
-Due to this, this tutorial will explain how to use CyberDuck to access your server's files (sorry Linux users...).
+A fairly easy way to edit the configuration is with SFTP software, such as CyberDuck or WinSCP or Filezilla.
+Filezilla works on Linux, Windows, and Mac computers, CyberDuck works with Windows and Mac computers, and WinSCP only works with Windows computers.
+Due to _reasons_, this tutorial will explain how to use CyberDuck to access your server's files (sorry Linux users...).

 **NOTE:** CyberDuck **is** free software, but you will be prompted for donations each time you use it.
 If you donate, you will receive a license key which will remove the donation prompt.